Farm Bill Blocks EPA from Requiring Point Source Permits for Logging Roads

 This new law will provide certainty to the industry after the recent Court rulings opened the door to continued legal challenges and potentially costly permitting delays, which could have negatively impacted forestry and logging operations throughout the U.S. The forestry industry has long supported legislation, the Silviculture Regulatory Consistency Act (H.R.
 2541), to ensure that forest roads would always be considered non-point discharges.
 This legislation was previously introduced in two sessions of Congress, but did not make it the floor for a vote.

-John Deere has partnered with customers and associations such as NAFO and ALC to advance the Silviculture Regulatory Consistency Act (H.R.
-2541), which would reaffirm the EPA's treatment of forestry operations as non-point sources of pollution under the Clean Water Act, and exempt the conduct of silviculture activities from the National Pollutant Discharge Elimination System permitting requirements.
+John Deere has partnered with customers and associations such as National Alliance of Forest Owners (NAFO) and American Loggers Council (ALC) to reaffirm the EPA's treatment of forestry operations as non-point sources of pollution under the Clean Water Act, and exempt the conduct of silviculture activities from the National Pollutant Discharge Elimination System permitting requirements.